Sean Cox, Ph.D.

 - Covering Theorems for the core model, with an application to stationary set reflection, Annals of Pure and Applied Logic 161 (2009), pp. 66-93.

-- Assistant Professor, Virginia Commonwealth University, Department of Mathematics and Applied Mathematics (Fall 2012 to present; on leave during Fall 2012)
+- Assistant Professor, Virginia Commonwealth University, Department of Mathematics and Applied Mathematics (Fall 2012 to June 2018; on leave during Fall 2012)

 - Fields Postdoctoral Fellow at the Thematic Program on Forcing and its Applications (Fields Institute, July-December 2012)